Tucson Knife Sharpening Service

 What angle and grit do you sharpen to?

 It depends on the knife, and I go by feel for each knife.
-Depending on the steel, the geometry and how thin it is at the edge, and the condition for the knife, I’ll adjust my angle and grit to that.
+Depending on the steel, the geometry and how thin it is at the edge, I’ll adjust my angle and grit to that.

-For a knife that has harder steel, thinner geometry, and maintained well, I’ll go acute on the angle, approximately 10 degrees, and go higher grit.
+For a knife that has harder steel, thinner geometry I’ll go acute on the angle, approximately 8 to10 degrees, and go higher grit.
 These knives can support that geometry better and hold that edge for longer.

-For a knife with softer steel, I’ll raise that angle slightly, anywhere from 12 to 15 degrees, depending on how the edge and the steel feels.
+For a knife with softer steel, I’ll raise that angle slightly, anywhere from 13 to 18 degrees, depending on how the steel and geometry feels.

 How long will the edges last after sharpening?